 The real reason current audiences would feel uncomfortable at the show is that right now, many people (especially those of the “politically correct” ideological stripe) are actively afraid of ambivalence in theatre (or media in general), and The King and I is, by its nature, a study in ambivalence.
 It honestly seems as though a lot of people are afraid that if people aren’t told exactly what to think by their media, they might come to the “wrong” conclusion because of something they viewed.
 Letting the audience make up its own mind on what to think is not in vogue right now.
 This will pass, but until it does, some people will be very afraid of the uncomfortable truths this particular Rodgers and Hammerstein Musical brings to light.
 But shows that illuminate great truths about the human condition never really date…they just go through stages where people are afraid to hear what they have to say.
 And these stages always pass, because political trends come and go, but the truths about the human condition never change.

-After three pleasant but disappointing shows in their declining years (the unfulfilled backstage Musical Comedy Me and Juliet, the overly sanitized Steinbeck adaptation Pipe Dream, and the unfortunately dated Flower Drum Song), they managed to create one more world-beater in The Sound of Music.
+After these shows, R&H would of course manage to create one more world-beater in The Sound of Music.
 But while this show did have one of the most delightful and hit-laden scores in history, it really didn’t become the world-changing juggernaut it is now until the Sixties film version was released, so we’ll save a detailed discussion of it for a later chapter.

 Balancing out this exuberance is a series of lyrical ballads about the beauty and loneliness of the frontier wilderness.
 Three of these, “I Talk to the Trees”, “They Call the Wind Maria”, and “Wand’rin’ Star” have become widely recognizable standards, but the more obscure “I Still See Elisa” and “Another Autumn” are every bit as beautiful.
 It tells you something about how well the authors captured the Folk idiom that “They Call the Wind Maria” became one of the signature numbers of one of the inaugural groups of the Sixties Folk revival, The Kingston Trio.